 So first, think of inbound processing as creating filters in an Amazon search.
 Filters (or tags) remove irrelevant products so you only see what you need.
 In the same way, AbuseHQ’s inbound processing filters and tags abuse events with criteria so that you only see and act on abuse events that match your criteria.

-For example, to set a filter that only allows events, occurring in the last 30 days to be processed, simply configure the filter to drop events that don’t meet this criteria; because reports of abuse older than 30 days for many abuse departments are too old for meaningful follow up.
-We aren’t passing judgement, you could set this to 60 days or not at all, if you wish also.
-The point is, you can quickly and easy set inbound processing policies or routing appropriate to your own environment.
+For example, to set a filter that only allows events, occurring in the last 30 days to be processed, simply configure the filter to drop events that don’t meet this criteria; because reports of abuse older than 30 days for many abuse departments are too old for meaningful follow-up.
+We aren’t passing judgment, you could set this to 60 days or not at all if you wish also.
+The point is, you can quickly and easily set inbound processing policies or routing appropriate to your own environment.

 Also, behind the scenes, automatically, AbuseHQ “Abuse Type” tags are also added to every inbound event, without you having to lift a finger, so that event types and infection that a report might contain can be used in AbuseHQ Views, Playbooks, Email templates, Statistical Reporting and Webhooks.